Isacco-B/java-notes/README.md

 Java Notes is a cross-platform application that enables users to securely create, manage, and organize their personal notes.
 The project consists of two main components: a client-side desktop application built with JavaFX and a server-side RESTful API that handles the logic and database management.

-The client provides an intuitive user interface (UI) with CRUD (Create, Read, Update, Delete) operations for managing notes, while the server implements JWT-based authentication and advanced security features to ensure user data privacy and integrity.
+The client provides an intuitive user interface (UI) with CRUD (Create, Read, Update, Delete) operations for managing notes, while the server implements JWT-based authentication and advanced security features to ensure user data privacy and integrity

 ## Documentation